keenanpayne/keenanpayne.com/_posts/2020-07-06-providing-client-project-updates.md

 ## Conclusion
-Providing regular project updates to your client is something that you need to be regularly doing.
-Providing these updates can help build trust between you and your client, hold you accountable for what you are responsible for, and provide transparency to your client.
+Providing regular project updates to your client is something that you need to do regularly.
+Providing updates can help build trust between you and your client, hold you accountable for what you are responsible for, and provide transparency to your client on how a project is progressing.

 Also, remember that the frequency that you provide updates, what you include in your updates, and how you deliver an update are all context-dependent.
 What works for one client might not work for another client, so you must ask the client yourself to answer each of these questions.